Operation Mouette: The war

 The First Indochina War had raged, as guerrilla warfare, since 19 December 1946.
 From 1949, it evolved into conventional warfare, due largely to aid from the People's Republic of China ("PRC") to the north.
 Subsequently, the French strategy of occupying small, poorly defended outposts throughout Indochina, particularly along the Vietnamese-Chinese border, was failing.
 Thanks to the terrain and the close border with China, the Viet Minh had succeeded in turning a "clandestine guerrilla movement into a powerful conventional army", something which previously had never been encountered by the western world.
 In October 1952, fighting around the Red River Delta spread into the Thai Highlands, resulting in the battle of Nà Sản, at which the Viet-Minh were defeated.
 The French used the lessons learned at Nà Sản – strong ground bases, versatile air support, and a model based on the British Burma campaign – as the basis for their new strategy.
 The Viet-Minh, however, remained unbeatable in the highland regions of Vietnam, and the French "could not offset the fundamental disadvantages of a road bound army facing a hill and forest army in a country which had few roads but a great many hills and forests".
 In May 1953, General Henri Navarre arrived to take command of the French forces in May 1953, replacing General Raoul Salan.
 Navarre spoke of a new offensive spirit in Indochina – based on strong, fast-moving forces.

 Delta and Dien Bien Phu

 During August 1953, Navarre was aware of four divisions of the People's Army operating in the Red River Delta.
-This was during a time where Navarre was organising the disposition of forces for the occupation of Dien Bien Phu, and thus his opponents' operations in the Delta persuaded him into committing forces there.
+This was during a time when Navarre was organising the disposition of forces for the occupation of Dien Bien Phu, and thus his opponents' operations in the Delta persuaded him into committing forces there.
 Navarre committed his thoughts to paper on September 19 in a general instruction relegating the threat to Laos as "provisionally reduced" relative to the Delta, and thus chose to commit forces to that end over Dien Bien Phu.
 Division 320 of the People's Army, operating in the Phu Nho Quam forests, 12 miles from the De Lattre Line, was targeted by Operation Mouette.